amaloraini/low_resource_t2s/README.md

 At the inference stage, the pipeline also employs:
 * **Multi-temperature self-consistency voting:** Generates eight SQL candidates and uses execution-based voting to select the final query.
-* **Execution-guided repair stage:** Applies post-processing procedures like identifier fixing, hallucinated-filter removal, and value-literal grounding.
+* **Execution-guided repair stage:** Applies five post-processing procedures: identifier fixing, hallucinated-filter removal, value-literal grounding, error-feedback self-correction (up to two retries), and a low-confidence candidate-expansion fallback (a second eight-candidate run with a raw-DDL prompt when the winning vote group holds three or fewer votes).

 ## Key Results